 How New IPC is Different from Old IPC?

 This approach didn't always fit well with modern times and the needs of society.
-So, the Parliament introduced Bharatiya Nyaya Sanhita, 2023 (BNS), repealing and replacing the 163-year-old IPC as the new penal code of the country.
+So, the Parliament introduced Bharatiya Nyaya Sanhita, 2023 (BNS), repealing and replacing the 163-year-old IPC as the new penal code of India.

-Let's understand the key differences between the IPC and the BNS, highlighting the BNS's major changes and loopholes and what they mean for India's legal system.
+Let's understand the key differences between the IPC and the BNS, highlighting the BNS's major changes and loopholes and what new criminal laws mean for India's legal system.

 What are the New Offences Introduced in BNS?